 Leave the Thermal Explorer Highway to spend more time exploring the mighty Lake Taupo.
 You won't realise the scale of the lake until you start following the road that leads alongside the waterfront.
 You'll find interesting small villages along the way—and some great views of the lake.

 One of the most popular swimming spots at Lake Taupo is the picturesque Bulli Point.
 The clear waters make it a perfect place to take a dip in the lake, and those after an adrenaline rush can try jumping from the high ledges.

 The scenery along the Desert Road is a stark contrast to the rest of the North Island.
 The barren landscape was created by the numerous volcanic eruptions in the area.
 From the highway, visitors will have a fantastic view of the volcanic peaks in Tongariro National Park.

 Your next stop should be the town of Ohakune.
 The main attraction of the area is the scenic old Coach Road, which visitors can explore on foot.
 One of the best sections of the road to explore is the Hapuawhenua Viaduct.
 The original viaduct was built in 1908, and visitors can still cross the impressive structure today.

-No matter what the season, Whakapapa is a popular place to visit.
+No matter the season, Whakapapa is a great place to visit.
 Mt Ruapehu is home to some of the best ski slopes in the country.
 If you'd prefer to explore the park on foot, you should set aside a full day to take on the popular Tongariro Alpine Crossing, which will take you up into the mountains and past some of the best sights in the park.